What is SoulCare?

 Our Statement of Faith gives you more information on our basic biblical worldview, and our Approach to Counseling describes how we seek to counsel.
 You do not need to read them, but you might find them helpful to know.

 We would love to help you out as soon as we can, but please understand that if all our counselors’ schedules are full, it may take some time.
 Please know we will do what we can to help you get the help you need.
-For questions or more information, contact Paul Wilson (Pastor of Adult Ministries) at: firstname.lastname@example.org.
+For questions or more information, contact Paul Wilson (Adult Ministries Pastor) at: firstname.lastname@example.org.